Ryan5453/demucs/README.md

 # 🎛️ Demucs

-> [!WARNING]
-> This project is a work in progress.
-Do not believe any statements in this README.
-Do not use the code either for now.

 Demucs is a state-of-the-art music source separation model, currently capable of separating drums, bass, and vocals from the rest of the accompaniment.
-Samples are available [online][samples] for both Hybrid Demucs and Hybrid Transformer Demucs.
-Checkout [the paper][htdemucs] for more information.
+Samples are available [online][[samples](https://ai.honu.io/papers/htdemucs/index.html)] for both Hybrid Demucs and Hybrid Transformer Demucs.
+Checkout [the paper][[htdemucs](https://arxiv.org/abs/2211.08553)] for more information.

 ## Installation

 ### Prerequisites

-Before installing Demucs, you need:
+Before installing Demucs, you need to install FFmpeg on your system.

-- Python 3.9 or later
-- FFmpeg (required for audio processing):
+Use the following commands to install FFmpeg:
   - macOS: `brew install ffmpeg`
   - Ubuntu/Debian: `sudo apt-get install ffmpeg`
   - Windows: Download from [FFmpeg.org](https://ffmpeg.org/download.html)

-### For Command Line Users

-If you want to use Demucs as a command-line tool to separate audio tracks:

-#### Install UV (Recommended)
+### Install UV (optional, but recommended)

-UV is a fast, modern Python package manager with isolated environments:
+It is recommended to install Demucs using UV, a fast, modern Python package manager with isolated environments.

+Use the following commands to install UV:
 ```bash
 # macOS/Linux
 curl -LsSf https://astral.sh/uv/install.sh | sh